Mortgage Calculator vs Amortization Schedule: Which One Do You Need?

 An amortization schedule is the month-by-month breakdown of every payment for the entire term of the loan.
 Each row typically shows: payment number, payment date, total payment, the portion going to interest, the portion going to principal, and the remaining balance after that payment.

-Concretely, on a 30-year fixed mortgage, you typically do not cross the 50/50 line where principal exceeds interest until somewhere around year 18 to 20.
+Concretely, on a 30-year fixed mortgage, the payment typically does not cross the 50/50 line where principal exceeds interest until somewhere around year 18 to 20.
 That is also why refinancing late in a loan or selling in year 5 returns so little equity from payments alone.
-Investopedia's amortization explainer goes deeper on the math, but the practical takeaway is that the schedule, not the monthly payment, is what tells you the true cost and timeline of the loan.
+The Fannie Mae Selling Guide and the FHA Single Family Housing Policy Handbook 4000.1 both require servicers to provide periodic statements that disclose how each payment is allocated, but the full forward schedule is the document that makes the pattern visible at a glance.

 You need an amortization schedule when you want to: